sai19/jekyll-now/_posts/2018-03-25-Gradient Descent.md

 ---
 layout: post
-title: Problems with gradient descent
+title: Problem with the gradient descent
 ---
 In this post we will analyse one important property of gradient descent optimization.
 Deep neural networks have been successful on various of machine learning tasks such as classification, object recognition.
 But the recent studies have found one of the crucial shortcomings of deep learning, i.e. adversial attacks on deep neural networks.